mavisland/boilerplate/README.md

 Place GIF, JPEG, PNG and SVG images in the `src/images` directory.
 Images will be optimized with `imagemin` plugins and compiled into `dist/images`.

-### Sprites

-Converts a series of images in the `src/sprites/image` folder to a sprite sheet and CSS styles.

 ## Options

 ### Tasks